wootencl/pokitdok-java/README.md

       }
     */

-    Map claimJSON = JSONValue.parse("claim.json");
+    Map claimJSON = JSONValue.parse(claim);
     pd.claim(claimJSON);

     /*
-      Check the status of a Claim. claim_status.json looks like this:
+      Check the status of a Claim.
+The JSON looks like this:

       {
           "patient": {